"Do you want to go to a Moms group with me?"

 This time, news of a Moms group came down the grapevine.
 A secret club held in a public place.
 Lots of moms.
 Seasoned moms.
 New moms.
 Stepford Moms.
 Realistic Moms.
 Moms who have developed an unfortunate interest in sensible shoes.
 Moms with SUV's the size of small countries (complete with sticker of a half, smashed-in baseball mounted on the back window).

-This was women en masse needing a little break from the daily grind to partake of strong coffee, breakfast casseroles, and delicious gossip from the Mom grapevine.
+This was women en masse needing a little break from the daily grind to partake of strong coffee, breakfast casseroles, and delicious gossip from the Mom Grapevine.

-I was quiet at this meeting because a)I only knew one other person, b)it's easier to count the available exits when you aren't engaged in conversation with someone else, and c)a closed mouth catches no feet.
+I was quiet at this meeting because 1) I only knew one other person, 2) it's easier to count the available exits when you aren't engaged in conversation with someone else, and 3) a closed mouth catches no feet.

 It's rude to laugh at a group speaker.
-I think I learned that from the Mom grapevine...or Horders, or something.
+I think I learned that from the Mom Grapevine or Horders, or something.

-I sat quietly and read the Four Bean Enchilada recipe in the Moms Group flyer while April inspected the contents of her purse.
+I sat quietly and read the Four Bean Enchilada recipe in the Moms Group flyer while Julie inspected the contents of her purse.
 She was feeling a bit left out only knowing one or two other moms there.
 I brought her back to reality serenading her with a short rendition of the Space Ghost song, "I Love Beans".
 She then thanked me profusely for coming with her.

 This is why the irony of the Moms Group topic was not lost on me: Technology.
 How to use our time with technology wisely, how technology can negatively affect our families, and how to free yourself from technology addiction.